antsstyle/pollimagemaker/README.md

 You can drag and drop images into the main window, at which the application will prompt you to crop the image if necessary.

 <b>Dual-width image:</b> If selected, this image will become one poll option on its own, and will span the entire width of the overall image as opposed to being one half of an option.

+<h2>Trouble?</h2>

+If something isn't working right or you encounter a bug, feel free to mention me on Twitter (@antsstyle) and I can look into it.